How do I know if I even need therapy?

 Cognitive behavioral therapy is one of the few forms of psychotherapy that has been scientifically tested and found to be effective in hundreds of clinical trials for many different disorders.
 In contrast to other forms of psychotherapy, cognitive therapy is usually more focused on the present, more time-limited, and more problem-solving oriented.
 In addition, patients learn specific skills that they can use for the rest of their lives.
 These skills involve identifying distorted thinking, modifying beliefs, relating to others in different ways, and changing behaviors.
 (Source: BeckInstitute.org)

-I am considered an out of network provider for other insurance plans.
+I am considered an out of network provider for most insurance plans.
 Depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part.
-Please contact your provider to verify how your plan compensates you for psychotherapy services.

 I’d recommend asking these questions to your insurance provider to help determine your benefits: